KyleKryst/Take-Note/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 ## Description ##
 My motivation to make this project was to be able to write and save notes.
-I built this project that I can organize my thoughts and keep track of tasks I need to complete.
+I built this project so that I can organize my thoughts and keep track of tasks I need to complete.
 Now with this project completed, it will allow me to have a site to write and store notes on so that I can easily check to see which tasks are currently completed and which need to still be worked on.
-It also allows me to check back on thoughts I have had in the past..
+It also allows me to check back on thoughts I have had in the past.
 I learned throughout this project how to run an express.js back end and how to upload applications to Heroku.

 ## Table of Contents ##